 All directors are expected to maintain the skills required to discharge their duties as a director.
 The directors are all experienced directors who serve or have served on numerous public company boards and as such develop themselves professionally on a continuous basis.
 Members of the executive team brief the Board on relevant industry, financial, accounting, legal, compliance, governance and other developments.

-Principle 3: Act ethically and responsibly
+Principle 3: Instil a culture of acting lawfully, ethically and responsibly